RobotCasserole1736/OffseasonTraining/Chapter_1/lesson5.1.md

 ![](doc/dbg_breakpoint_hit.png)

-The most obvsious indicator is the yellow highlights on the breakpoint and line.
+The most obvious indicator is the yellow highlights on the breakpoint and line.
 It indicates the program is currently stopped on this line of code.

-You'll additionally see our previous "Pause" icon in the debugger controlls has changed to a play button.
+You'll additionally see our previous "Pause" icon in the debugger controls has changed to a play button.
 Since the code is now stopped, we have a few options for what we can do, including continuing execution until the next breakpoint.

 Finally, you'll see the *Call Stack* in the bottom left.
 This shows not just where we're currently at in the code, but some info about _how we got here_.
 Specifically, you can see that `LessonFive.lelssonFiveEnabledUpdate()` (where we're at) got called from `Robot.teleopPeriodic()`, as expected.
 Below that, `Robot.teleopPeriodic()` got called from other code that's internal to WPIlib, and can be ignored.